NoahSims/ChatBot_Project/README.md

 # ChatBot_Project
 A chatbot that can connect to a chat server, giving server members commands to get information from external APIs.
+Currently the chatbot is set to connect to http://webchat.freenode.net/, using the channel #ngs170000BotTesting, however this can be configured in the SpotifyApi.java file.

 ChatBot command list: